ksanand-ux/ViT-Level2-Plus/README.md

 ### 📈 Grafana Monitoring

 <img src="https://e-see-vit-model.s3.amazonaws.com/screenshots/grafana.png" alt="Grafana Dashboard" width="700"/>

+## 🔍 Notes & Known Issues

+- ✅ YOLOv8 pipeline completed successfully via CI.
+- ⚠️ Validation accuracy was **0.50**, which is below the enforced threshold of **0.80**.
+- 📉 This is expected due to limited training data.
+- 🔁 We plan to **retrain the model** with improved dataset quality and quantity in future iterations.

 Notes
 This is a Level 2++ MLOps demonstration project with full training → deployment → monitoring cycle.
 It replicates industry best practices while remaining